MBB-team/VBA-toolbox/_wiki/a-few-VBA-functions.md

 Let $$m$$ be a simple generative model of the form: $$y=g(\phi)+\epsilon$$, where $$y$$ are observed data, $$g$$ is the observation function, $$\phi$$ ar eunknown model parameters and $$\epsilon$$ are model residuals.
 When inverting the model (i.e. deriving the posterior density $$p\left(\theta\mid y\right)$$), VBA provides point estimates of model residuals, but does not provide the full posterior density $$p\left(\epsilon\mid y\right)$$.
 This can be retrieved using the function `VBA_getNoise.m`.

-## 8: [Combinatorics](https://en.wikipedia.org/wiki/Combinatorics): deriving all n-draws from a k-urn (with replacement)
+## 8: Deriving all n-draws from a k-urn (with replacement)

 Just have a look at `VBA_getNtuples.m` :)
-Note: this problem typically arises in the context of, e.g., between-condition model comparison.
+Note: this is problem of [combinatorics](https://en.wikipedia.org/wiki/Combinatorics), which typically arises in the context of, e.g., between-condition model comparison.
 This is because here, one wants to evaluate the model evidences of all possible pairings of condition-specific models...

 ## 9: Want to extract the states' time-dependent variances from VBA's posterior structure?